CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

                  1.5.4+dfsg-1 0
                     500 http://us.archive.ubuntu.com/ubuntu/ trusty/universe amd64 Packages

-        The `Candidate` above is listed as 1.5.4, and the Xenial priority has been lowered from 500 to 100, which means that Xenial packages will not override Trusty repository packages.
+        The `Candidate` above is *1.5.4*, and you lowered the Xenial priority from *500* to *100*, which means that Xenial packages do not override Trusty repository packages.

 5. Install the `ifupdown2` package dependencies: